SelvamArul/continuous_rotation/readme.md

             [0., 0., 1.]])

-# creatre 6D representation of the rotation matrix by dropping the last column vector
+# create 6D representation of the rotation matrix by dropping the last column vector

 ```python